XPUI-Framework/xpui-framework/README.md

 xpui = { git = "https://github.com/XPUI-Framework/xpui-framework", branch = "main", features = ["testing"] }
 ```

-Nothing is on crates.io yet, which is what the banner above is about.
+Nothing is on crates.io yet, which is why the dependency above is a `git` URL.
 A
 screen is a struct that says what it looks like and how it changes:

 ```rust